carterww/fiber/README.md

 ### Custom Memory Allocators
 fiber_init takes function pointers to malloc and free that are used by the pool and queue.
-Allowing a user to use custom allocators has the following benefits:
+Allowing the user to provide custom allocators has the following benefits:
-1. In environments with limited resources or lower latency requirements, libc's general purpose allocator may be too beefy.
+1. It does not force the user to use libc's malloc and free.
-2. A user can implement a simple allocator to manage a static buffer just for Fiber.
+2. A pool's memory can be allocated from a static buffer to ensure Fiber remains within memory constraints.
-   Doing so can ensure Fiber's memory usage stays below a certain amount.

-Using libc's malloc and free is probably okay in 95% of use cases, but the use of custom memory allocators provides flexibility.
+Using libc's malloc and free is probably okay in 95% of use cases, but the option to use custom memory allocators gives the user flexibility.

 ### No Hidden Memory Allocations
-Fiber's background threads never allocate memory (unless job it's running does).
+Fiber's background threads never allocate memory (unless the job it's running does).
 Only these function calls will allocate memory:
-1. **fiber_init**: Allocates memory for the pool, queue, linked list of threads, and thread arguments.
+1. **fiber_init**: Allocates memory for the pool, queue, linked list of threads, and each thread's arguments.
-2. **fiber_threads_add**: Allocates memory for the linked list of new threads and thread arguments.
+2. **fiber_threads_add**: Allocates memory for the linked list of new threads and each thread's arguments.
 3. **fiber_job_push and fiber_job_push_raw**: This may or may not allocate memory depending on the queue implementation.
 The default FIFO queue does not allocate memory after initialization, but I list these functions here just in case your queue does.
-4. **fiber_free**: This may seem weird but allocating a temporary list of thread ids when canceling and joining threads results in a 3-4x speedup of fiber_free.
+4. **fiber_free**: This may seem weird but allocating a temporary list for thread IDs when canceling and joining threads results in a 3-4x speedup of fiber_free.
 I'm not sure if this is worth it.

 Hidden memory allocation may be a problem if your application has somewhat strict latency requirements.